-What anchor to use for your jet ski can be confusing especially for new jet ski owners.
-I tell people the best jet ski anchor to use can vary depending on where you use it.
+What jet ski anchor to use can be confusing especially for new PWC owners.
+I tell people the best jet ski anchor can vary depending on where you use it.
 Everyone you meet will have a different opinion on it, and the problem is that most everyone’s opinions are correct.

 That is because the best anchor to use and how to use it vary so much that it can be hard to give a definite answer.
-What I can do instead is show you some options and get you going in the right direction for anchoring your jet ski.
+What I can do instead is show you some options and get you going in the right direction for anchoring your PWC.